Internationally recognized education

 The AACSB Accreditation Standards challenge post-secondary educators to pursue excellence and continuous improvement throughout their business programs.

 AACSB Accreditation is known, worldwide, as the longest standing, most recognized form of specialized/professional accreditation an institution and its business programs can earn.

 CBA achieved AACSB accreditation for the first time in 1965.

 - Master of Accounting

 - Master of Science/Master of Arts in Economics

-In 2013, CBA achieved an additional, specialized accounting accreditation through AACSB.
+In 2013, the UNO Department of Accounting achieved an additional specialized accounting accreditation through AACSB.

 Our Campus.
 Otherwise Known as Omaha.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
 Learn more about Equity, Access and Diversity.